k-dubb/Angular-Project/README.md

-### Random project to learn new things with AngularJS
+### Random project built to learn more about AngularJS